madebyaug/AUG.TempFolio/README.md

-In May 2025, I made the choice to develop a <del>temporary</del> website that highlights everything I've learned from my bootcamp @FullStack.
-It will showcase my previous projects and future endeavors in preparation for my new site.
+In May 2025, I made the choice to develop a <del>temporary</del> <ins>new site</ins> website to highlight things I've learned from my 8 month bootcamp @FullStack.
+It showcases imagery from past campaigns and projects in preparation future endeavors.